szstonelee/gointernal/schedule.md

 Then I tried another go version 1.12.9, the result in Linux is different.
 (I do not test in MacOS)

-For 1.12.9, the result is:
+For 1.12.9, all results of test case are the same:

 **No return, No termination**

-There are three results for three versions of Golang runtime.
+There are three kinds of result basing on Go runtime version.

 So I decided to dive deeper.